Loading...

 Common measurement equivalents in grams

-No, standard brioche is made from enriched wheat flour and contains gluten.
-It is not suitable for individuals with celiac disease or gluten intolerance unless specifically labeled as a gluten-free alternative.
+Yes, brioche is made with wheat flour and contains gluten.
+It is not suitable for those with Celiac disease or gluten sensitivity.

 Explore more ingredients in the grain product category with complete nutrition information.